 Greater transparency in the supply of medicinal products

-The 2017 Drug Report follows on from previous versions, and offers analyses of biologics and biosimilar generic drugs, as well as medication in Swiss nursing homes, in addition to its general section.
+In addition to a general section, the 2018 Drug Report follows on from previous versions and offers analyses of real and supposed innovations, the dispensation of medication in the outpatient sector and the vaccination coverage rate among children.
 With its report, Helsana is ensuring greater transparency in the healthcare sector, and thus helping to improve the care that our customers receive.

 Unique in Switzerland